actions/runner/docs/preview/yamlgettingstarted-triggers.md

-# YAML getting started - YAML triggers (coming in March)
+# YAML getting started - YAML triggers

 Continuous integration builds are on by default for all branches.